Pruitt, others file election challenge in Alaska House race

 The lawsuit names as defendants Lt.
 Gov. Kevin Meyer, who oversees elections, and Gail Fenumiai, the Division of Elections director.

 Holly Wells, an attorney who represented Snyder during the recount, said Snyder would seek to intervene in the case.
+Snyder, by text, described the job election officials did during the recount as “objective and thorough.”

+“I believe every legal vote must be counted, and that every Alaskan voter’s voice be heard, and I believe that’s what happened in this election,” Snyder said.